docusign/code-examples-node/README.md

 1. Run the launcher: `npm start`
 1. Open a browser to http://localhost:3000
 1. On the black navigation bar, select **Login**.
-1. From the picklist, select **JWT (JSON Web Token)** > **Authenticate with DocuSign**.
+1. From the picklist, select **JWT (JSON Web Token)** > **Authenticate with Docusign**.
-1. When prompted, log in to your DocuSign developer account.
+1. When prompted, log in to your Docusign developer account.
 If this is your first time using the app, select **ACCEPT** at the consent window.
 3. Select your desired code example.

 ## JWT grant remote signing and Authorization Code Grant embedded signing projects
-See [DocuSign Quickstart overview](https://developers.docusign.com/docs/esign-rest-api/quickstart/overview/) on the DocuSign Developer Center for more information on how to run the JWT grant remote signing project and the Authorization Code Grant embedded signing project.
+See [Docusign Quickstart overview](https://developers.docusign.com/docs/esign-rest-api/quickstart/overview/) on the Docusign Developer Center for more information on how to run the JWT grant remote signing project and the Authorization Code Grant embedded signing project.

 ## Payments code example